Zamalek SC: Cairo Derby

 The Cairo Derby is a rivalry match between Egyptian clubs Zamalek and Al Ahly SC.
 Both clubs are located in Greater Cairo, and their matches are considered the highlight of the football season with a live broadcast to most of the Middle Eastern and North African countries since the 1970s.
-Typically, the derby is played twice each season with two matches in the Egyptian Premier League, Egypt Cup, especially in the final, and in Africa's most prestigious club competition, the CAF Champions League.
+Typically, the derby is played twice each season with two matches in the Egyptian Premier League, in addition to possible match-ups in the Egypt Cup, Egypt Super Cup, and the CAF Champions League.

 Mit Okba Derby

 The Mit Okba derby is a football match between Zamalek and Tersana SC.
 Both teams are located in the Mit Okba region in Giza.
 The derby was one of the most important matches of the Egyptian Premier League during the 1960s and 1970s, but it gradually lost its value after Tersana SC's performance started to deteriorate and the club has been relegated more than once to the Egyptian Second Division where it currently plays after being relegated for the sixth time in the 2008–09 season.